-Our analysis also found that less than ten percent of SNAP participants in rural areas are able-bodied adults without dependents.
+Our analysis found that less than 10 percent of SNAP participants in rural areas are able-bodied adults without dependents.
 As with urban participants, the vast majority are children, caregivers, seniors, or adults with disabilities.

-Making SNAP stronger in the 2018 farm bill
+Making SNAP stronger in the next food and farm bill

 We know that SNAP is a smart investment in the health and well-being of families, communities, and our economy.
-Efforts to weaken the program in Congress make no sense—especially when you consider that many proponents of these anti-SNAP provisions represent areas with higher than average SNAP participation.
+Efforts to weaken the program make no sense.